Diagnostic Yields Across Phenotypes

 Key Points

-• Somatic mosaic overgrowth syndromes (PIK3CA, AKT3 macrocephaly) may require deep-coverage sequencing or affected-tissue biopsy — standard WES on blood may miss
+• Somatic mosaic overgrowth syndromes may require deep sequencing or tissue biopsy — standard WES on blood may miss

 Check Your Understanding